TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Index.rst

    `Some editors and IDEs <https://editorconfig.org/>`__ can use this file and the rules defined within.

-In the .editorconfig some basic rules are defined, such as the charset and the indenting style.
+Some basic rules are defined in the .editorconfig, such as the charset and the indenting style.
 By default, indenting with 4 spaces is used, but there are a few exceptions (e.g. for YAML or JSON files).